seblars/ML-from-scratch/README.md

 # ML-from-scratch
-During my time as a tutor in ME4 Machine Learning course, I found it usful to implement algorithms from scratch to improve my own understanding of the underlying maths.
-This repository is my attempt to codify that learning into a concise format.
-I put forward the maths for each algorithm.
-As a sanity check I then compare results with sklearn.
+During my time as a teaching assistant for a Machine Learning course, I found it usful to implement many of the algorithms and neural networks from scratch.
+Keeping them here for future reference.

+Algorithms covered in the course:
+- Naive Bayes
+- Linear regression
+- Linear discriminant analysis
+- Fully connected neural networks
+- Random forrest
+- Linear SVM

+Additional implementations:
+- Logistic regression